raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The logic behind the wiring may be unclear, so I'll explain.

-We need 3 wires for basic ST-Link functionality, the colours of the wires are not important obviously.
+We need 3 wires for basic ST-Link functionality, the actual colours of the wires are not important obviously, I went for...

 Ground (Green) -> GND

 SWDIO (Blue)   -> PA13

 SWCLK (Yellow) -> PA14

 The exact location of these pins on your test board will perhaps be less than obvious, particularly since the pins on the STM32 are multifunctional, so refer to the [STM datasheet](http://www.st.com/web/en/resource/technical/document/datasheet/CD00161566.pdf) around page 32 and the schematic for your board for more information.